mubasshirahin/PIXEL-ALCHEMIST/README.md

 ### **Game Rules**
-->Players must collect Fire, Air, Water, and Earth in a specific sequence to proceed.
+->Players must collect Fire, Air, Water, and Earth in a specific sequence to proceed.<br/>
-->Merging the wrong elements can lead to unexpected results or level resets.
+->Merging the wrong elements can lead to unexpected results or level resets.<br/>
-->Some elements require puzzles to unlock before they can be obtained.
+->Some elements require puzzles to unlock before they can be obtained.<br/>
-->Players will receive hints if they struggle to find the right path.
+->Players will receive hints if they struggle to find the right path.<br/>

 ## Project Contributors